And take…the sword of the Spirit, which is the word of God. Ephesians 6:17

 Joe R. Price

 Words matter.
 They carry power that can soothe the soul and inflame the spirit (Prov.
 15:1; 25:11).
 “The tongue of the wise uses knowledge rightly, but the mouth of fools pours forth foolishness” (Prov.
 15:2).
 Jesus said there is a corresponding measure of responsibility and accountability for the words we use (Matt.
 12:36-37).
-We must think before we speak, lest our words wound rather than heal and weaken rather than strengthen (Jas.
-1:19-20; Eph.
+We must think before we speak, lest our words wound rather than heal and weaken rather than strengthen (James 1:19-20; Eph.
 4:29).

-The English word rhetoric means “the art of effective or persuasive speaking or writing, especially the exploitation of figures of speech and other compositional techniques” (lexico.com).
+The word rhetoric means “the art of effective or persuasive speaking or writing, especially the exploitation of figures of speech and other compositional techniques” (lexico.com).
 Its synonyms include “oratory, eloquence, power of speech, command of language, expression, way with words, delivery, diction” (Ibid).

 Top